Joy Belonger, LSW, MFA (She/They)

 Staff Therapist

-Joy is a queer, transfeminine clinician interested in collaborative work where clients can be their complete selves.
-Joy aims to provide an encouraging and challenging space for folks to explore the meaning of gender identity, sexuality, and neurotype through an intersectional lens.
-As a neurodivergent person herself, Joy does not shy away from engaging with sensations and dysregulation when they show up.
-She roots her body work in fat liberation and disability justice.
+I am a queer, transfeminine clinician interested in collaborative work where clients can be their complete selves.
+I aim to provide an encouraging and challenging space for folks to explore the meaning of gender identity, sexuality, and neurotype through an intersectional lens.
+As a neurodivergent person myself, I do not shy away from engaging with sensations and dysregulation when they show up.
+I root my body work in fat liberation and disability justice.

-Joy’s approach combines relational and trauma-responsive practices to provide tailored support to meet you where you are.
-Whether through humor or present-centered awareness, Joy strives to explore new ways of feeling, experiencing, and thinking about all the varicolored parts of life and its challenges.
+My approach combines relational and trauma-responsive practices to provide tailored support to meet you where you are.
+Whether through humor or present-centered awareness, I strive to explore new ways of feeling, experiencing, and thinking about all the varicolored parts of life and its challenges.

-Joy studied social work at The University of Chicago and poetry writing at the Iowa Writers’ Workshop.
+I studied social work at The University of Chicago and poetry writing at the Iowa Writers’ Workshop.
 This translates to a practice that engages in both the systems that shape our lives and our human need for expression.
-Joy is a white clinician who prioritizes anti-oppressive and decolonial perspectives.
-She looks forward to working with fellow creatives, trans folks, and anyone interested in creating the capacity to live more authentically.
+I am a white clinician who prioritizes anti-oppressive and decolonial perspectives.
+I look forward to working with fellow creatives, trans folks, and anyone interested in creating the capacity to live more authentically.

 Joy practices therapy in Illinois and offers coaching anywhere